 Truth be told, I could quite easily spend all day here, starting with a late breakfast at 26 Grains, where just the one helping of the cafe’s almost-too-pretty-to-eat porridge would never be enough.

 Lunch might involve exemplarily thin-dough pizzas by the slice at Homeslice.
-The cult pizzeria also offer a mammoth 20″ inch form, with helpful “half and half” option if you can’t decide between the enticing flavours on offer.
+The cult pizzeria also offers a mammoth 20″ inch form, with helpful “half and half” option if you can’t decide between the enticing flavours on offer.

 Dinner could entail a more raucous, sense-tingling journey along The Barbary Coast leading to Israel.
 Practically every dish here at The Barbary is a thing of joy – from the Jerusalem bagel (studded with sesame seeds) and Naan-e-Barbari which double as a medium to sop up the lusty starter-dips, through to the wonderfully-naughty knafeh for afters (my nominated entry in the Mayor of London’s #MyLondonDish campaign).